An approximation form of the Kuratowski Extension Theorem for Baire-alpha functions final version: Introduction

 In the last twenty years a few refinements and generalizations of Kuratowski's theorem have been proven.
 In $2003$ Leung and Tang showed \cite[Theorem 3.6]{LeungTang1} that there are extensions $\ol{f}$ preserving the so-called oscillation index of $f$, whene\-ver $A$ in (K) is closed (cf. \cite{LeungTang2}).
 On the other hand, in $2005$ Kalenda and Spurn\'y \cite[Theorem 10(a)]{KalendaSpurny} strengthened (K) with the condition \begin{description} \item[$(*)$]

 \end{description} and showed \cite[Example 19]{KalendaSpurny} that if in (K) the word ''$\gd$-subset'' is replaced by ''$\fs$-subset'', the implication becomes false, in general (e.g., for $A=$ the rational numbers of $X=[0,1]$ endowed with the natural metric).
 In $2004$ Shatery and Zafarani \cite[Theorem 1.7]{ShatZaf}, using a number of technical lemmas, obtained a generalization of the Kuratowski theorem (K).
-They proved (without any straight formula) that
+They proved that

 During our research we were looking for a brief generalization of the Kuratowski Extension Theorem.
-It turned out that this can be done by using of the Tietze method of proof and the Lebesgue-Hausdorff Theorem with the assumption that $\om$ is perfectly normal.
+It turned out that this can be done by using of the Uryshon's method of proof and the Lebesgue-Hausdorff Theorem with the assumption that $\om$ is perfectly normal.
 The investigation gave us an explicit extension formula for every bounded function $f\in\B_\al(A)$.
-For simplicity, in Section 3 we present a full proof for the case $\al=1$ only (Theorem \ref{MR}), and in Section 4 we show how to obtain a similar result for $1<\al<\omega_1$.
+For simplicity, in Section 3 we present a full proof for the case $\al=1$ only (Theorem \ref{MR}).
+The justification for $1<\al<\omega_1$ is analogous (we write about it in Section 4).